Demographics of Timor-Leste: Languages

 Tetum (official), Portuguese (official), Indonesian (constitutionally defined as a 'working language') and English (constitutionally defined as a 'working language').

 Note: There are a total of about 16 indigenous languages, of which Tetum, Galole, Mambae, and Kemak are spoken by significant numbers of people.
 The Tetum language is partially influenced by European languages, particularly Portuguese, a legacy of Portuguese rule.

+An extinct Portuguese creole language, Bidau Creole Portuguese, was spoken in the Dili suburb of Bidau, Nain Feto, spoken by the Portuguese-Timorese mestiço population; it went extinct by the 1960s.
+A dialect of Malay-based local creole called Dili Malay is spoken by a number of residents in the capital Dili.